How to Measure a Room

 5. Draw in Details, including appliances, cabinets, columns, soffits, etc.

-6. Measure Appliance locations – Measure wall to center point for location.
+-Measure wall to center point of sink & range.
 Be sure to measure and note appliance size (ex.
 30″ Range, 36″ Fridge, etc)

 Remember to add any additional information or details such as: